 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines a narrow forensic analysis domain with specific actions, tools, and trigger conditions.
-It uses third-person voice throughout, lists concrete capabilities, and provides explicit activation criteria.
-The description is well-structured and would allow Claude to confidently select this skill when Amcache-related forensic analysis is needed.
+It uses appropriate third-person voice, lists concrete capabilities, and provides explicit activation criteria.
+The description is concise yet comprehensive, covering what the skill does, how it does it, and when it should be used.

 | Dimension | Reasoning | Score |